 Another hurdle for many in the modern era is our reliance on technology for communication.
 Social media, texting, and phone conversations place a layer of separation between people, which can inhibit attachment and enforce superficial boundaries.
-Face-to-face interaction, patient listening, empathy, and demonstrating acceptance are all important experiences that feel less superficial when we have them in person.
+Face-to-face interaction, patient listening, empathy, and demonstrating acceptance are all important experiences that leave us feeling fulfilled as opposed to these common superficial traits people demonstrate.

 Creating More Meaningful Connections in Your Life